Discrete-System-Greens-Function/DSGF_matlab/README.md

 MATLAB DSGF code

 Last Update: February 20, 2024

 1. SYSTEM REQUIREMENT

 A MATLAB license from MathWorks is required.
 The DSGF code has been tested on MATLAB version R2021a.

 2. INSTALLATION

 No installation is required.
 Download the DSGF_matlab source code.

 3. DEMO AND INSTRUCTIONS FOR USE
    The only file to be modified is: DSGF_user_inputs.
+Steps

 Step 1: Write a description of your simulation.
 The description will be available in the results table.